phoenixframework/phoenix/guides/contexts.md

 In Phoenix, contexts often encapsulate data access and data validation.
 They often talk to a database or APIs.
 Overall, think of them as boundaries to decouple and isolate parts of your application.
 Let's use these ideas to build out our web application.
 Our goal is to build an ecommerce system where we can showcase products, allow users to add products to their cart, and complete their orders.

-> How to read this guide: Using the context generators is a great way for beginners and intermediate Elixir programmers alike to get up and running quickly while thoughtfully writing their applications.
-This guide focuses on those readers.

 ### Adding a Catalog Context

 An ecommerce platform has wide-reaching coupling across a codebase so it's important to think about writing well-defined modules.
 With that in mind, our goal is to build a product catalog API that handles creating, updating, and deleting the products available in our system.
 We'll start off with the basic features of showcasing our products, and we will add shopping cart features later.
 We'll see how starting with a solid foundation with isolated boundaries allows us to grow our application naturally as we add functionality.